chenxinfeng4/ffmpegcv/README.md

 English Version | [中文版本](./README_CN.md) | [Resume 开发者简历 陈昕枫](https://gitee.com/lilab/chenxinfeng-cv/blob/master/README.md)

 The ffmpegcv provide Video Reader and Video Witer with ffmpeg backbone, which are faster and powerful than cv2.
+Integrating ffmpegcv into your deeplearning pipeline is very smooth.

 - The ffmpegcv is api **compatible** to open-cv.
 - The ffmpegcv can use **GPU accelerate** encoding and decoding*.
-- The ffmpegcv support much more video **codecs** v.s. open-cv.
+- The ffmpegcv supports much more video **codecs** v.s. open-cv.
-- The ffmpegcv support **RGB** & BGR & GRAY format as you like.
+- The ffmpegcv supports **RGB** & BGR & GRAY format as you like.
+- The ffmpegcv supports fp32 CHW & HWC format short to cuda.
-- The ffmpegcv support **Stream reading** (IP Camera) in low latency.
+- The ffmpegcv supports **Stream reading** (IP Camera) in low latency.
-- The ffmpegcv can support ROI operations.You can **crop**, **resize** and **pad** the ROI.
+- The ffmpegcv supports ROI operations.You can **crop**, **resize** and **pad** the ROI.
+- The ffmpegcv supports shortcut to CUDA memory copy.

 In all, ffmpegcv is just similar to opencv api.
 But is has more codecs and does't require opencv installed.
+It's great for deeplearning pipeline.

 ## Functions:
 - `VideoWriter`: Write a video file.